Darsa

 We are interested in evaluating the following materials to provide a potential economic offer:

-- Parts containing precious metals and X-ray plates from NDT inspections;
+- Parts containing precious metals and rx x-ray plates from controls ndt;